-Context may include:

-- the environment the communication takes place in

-- social or cultural context

-- educational or vocational setting
+Context may include: the environment the communication takes place in social or cultural context educational or vocational setting

-Topics may include:

-- self and family
+Topics may include: self and family

-- educational and employment background
+educational and employment background

-- personal journeys, experiences
+personal journeys, experiences

-- current events, public and community issues, such as the environment, housing, education, health issues, for example obesity, smoking
+current events, public and community issues, such as the environment, housing, education, health issues, for example obesity, smoking

-- sport and leisure
+sport and leisure

-- social and cultural issues, such as racism, cross-cultural relationships, intergenerational relationships, gender roles
+social and cultural issues, such as racism, cross-cultural relationships, intergenerational relationships, gender roles

-- study issues
+study issues

-- vocational and work-related issues
+vocational and work-related issues

-Informational spoken text may include:

-- radio or news story
+Informational spoken text may include: radio or news storystreamed content

-- streamed content
+recorded information as part of an exhibition, such as museum

-- recorded information as part of an exhibition, such as museum, art gallery
+- recorded information as part of an exhibition, such as museum, art gallery - voicemail message

-voicemail message formal or informal talk in a range of contexts, for example as part of a community activity Supporting information or details may include: facts, statistics opinions arguments for or against something examples, such as explanatory anecdotes non-verbal supporting information, such as photographs, models, diagrams, evidence Tone and register may include: awareness of how language choices reflect relationships between participants, their moods / attitudes, and the degree of formality of the situation, such as Please close the door Would you please close the door Would you be so kind as to close the door (Could be polite, angry, sarcastic) Express an opinion may include: Expressions, such as I think I believe I can't agree Prepare may include: understanding the key features of formal talks; structure, discourse markers, voice volume, intonation, delivery rate, awareness of audience selecting topic and structuring talk preparing notes or prompt cards practising accessing visual aids or other supports as required Structure and style may include: the order of ideas, such as introduction, body and conclusion, sequence of steps the manner of presentation; formal, informal, conversational, voice volume, intonation, delivery rate Simple cohesive devices may include: use of cohesive devices to sequence and explain information, such as first, then, finally other linguistic cues to explain sequence of ideas or steps supporting materials, such as photos, notes on a board Section C: Units of Compet
+• formal or informal talk in a range of contexts, for example as part of a community activity Supporting information or facts, statistics details may include: opinions arguments for or against something examples, such as explanatory anecdotes non-verbal supporting information, such as photographs, models, diagrams, evidence Tone and register may awareness of how language choices reflect relationships include: between participants, their moods / attitudes, and the degree of formality of the situation, such as - Please close the door -Would you please close the door - Would you be so kind as to close the door (Could be polite, angry, sarcastic) Express an opinion may Expressions, such as include: - I think I believe...
+I can't agree Prepare may include: understanding the key features of formal talks; structure, discourse markers, voice volume, intonation, delivery rate, awareness of audience selecting topic and structuring talk preparing notes or prompt cards practising accessing visual aids or other supports as required Structure and style may • the order of ideas, such as introduction, body and conclusion, include: sequence of steps • the manner of presentation; formal, informal, conversational, voice volume, intonation, delivery rate Simple cohesive devices may • use of cohesive devices to sequence and explain information, include: such as first, then, finally • other linguistic cues to explain sequence of ideas or steps • supporting materials, such as photos, notes on a board

 Clearly may include: generally intelligible pronunciation effective use of stress and intonation audible voice effective timing Awareness of audience may include: speaking to a single interlocutor or group speaking in a co-located space or via telephone or FaceTime clarifying where required, responding to questions use of visual aids or other supports as an aid to meaning requests for clarification, such as Can you say that again?
 Sorry, I didn't get that.
 Do you mean this one?
-Like this? use of body language and eye contact and other paralinguistic expressions to acknowledge audience Review may include: comment verbally or in writing, such as by completing checklist or self-assessment Context and purpose may include: situation, and intention or reason Verbal instructions may include: instructions or directions conveyed through one-to-one interaction, group setting, over the phone or via recorded information directions in some detail for familiar social activities, such as making things / recipes how to use a piece of equipment steps in an application process Sequence markers may include: first, secondnextthen
+Like this? use of body language and eye contact and other paralinguistic Review may include: expressions to acknowledge audience comment verbally or in writing, such as by completing checklist or self-assessment Context and purpose may include: situation, and intention or reason Verbal instructions may include: instructions or directions conveyed through one-to-one interaction, group setting, over the phone or via recorded information directions in some detail for familiar social activities, such as making things / recipes how to use a piece of equipment steps in an application process Sequence markers may include: first, second next then after that finally Linguistic cues may include: So has everyone got that?